 In a time when neutral kitchens and ‘quiet luxury‘ designs are having a moment, we are inspired when clients decide to step outside the box and opt for a colourful kitchen design.

 Whilst colour has the power to change moods, it can also change the look and feel of a room completely.
-As the kitchen is a central hub where the majority of families spend most of their time socialising and coming together, it’s key that the colour you choose suits you and your family whilst creating a room you just won’t want to leave.
+As the kitchen is a central hub where the majority of families spend most of their time socialising and coming together, it’s key that the colour you choose suits you and your family, creating a room you’ll never want to leave.

 We like to pair blue with a calming white or grey cabinetry – Or make the cabinetry the focal point and choose a strong, darker blue and pair it with a traditional brass handle to add elegance.
-You should opt for a blue kitchen if you’re looking to create a relaxing, easy to clean environment for your kitchen.
+You should opt for a blue kitchen if you’re looking to create a relaxing, easy-to-clean environment for your kitchen.

 A statement colour, oozing personality.
 To choose a plum kitchen you’ve got to be adventurous and stylish, but also love the classics.
 Plum is sensual and warm, making your space feel cosy.
 A place that you could relax and have a party in.
 If a pink kitchen may be too much for you, plum is a beautiful alternative.

 We love to mix and match contrasting colours, finding shades that perfectly complement each other can bring a new level of creativity and uniqueness to a space.
 You can cleverly use colour to emphasise elements or create focal points in your kitchen.
 In our Granada Green project, we used colour-blocking to create levels within the space, pairing a fresh Dulex Granada Green with a soft blush pink on the walls.